Are you ready for some football … food?! Participate in all the fun football festivities with these vegan game-day appetizers and treats.

 These bites are party-perfect, as they take only 30 minutes to make and provide up to four servings.
 A gluten-free version can be made with a mix of gluten-free flour and crushed almonds.

-Good Saint’s onion rings use chickpea flour, making them gluten-free.
-Seasoned with paprika and pepper—and fried to perfection in coconut oil—these are as healthy and yummy as any onion rings can be.
+These onion rings use chickpea flour, making them gluten-free.
+Seasoned with paprika and onion powder—and baked to crispy perfection—these are as healthy and yummy as any onion rings can be.

 Here’s another recipe that uses vegan dogs in a creative way.
 There are only five ingredients in these delicious savory muffins.